It really is as delicious as it is stunning!

-Butternut squash, nuts, sweetener, pomegranate seeds, goat cheese, and oil are the ingredients for this recipe.
+Butternut squash, goat cheese, walnuts, honey, and pomegranate are the ingredients for this side dish recipe.

 • Butternut squash.
-Find a medium to large squash that is around 3 pounds in weight.
-(This should give you roughly 2 pounds of cubed squash once the skin is removed!)
-If it’s bigger than this you can freeze the rest to have on hand for the future.
+You’ll want to grab a medium to large squash, around 3 pounds, this should give you about 2 pounds of cubed squash once it’s peeled.
+If it’s bigger, no worries!
+You can always freeze the extra for later.

 • Sweetener.
-Honey was tested in this recipe but pure maple syrup may be used instead.
+I tested this with honey, but pure maple syrup works great too.

 The basic steps for making butternut squash with goat cheese are simple to follow.
 Please see the recipe card below for more detailed ingredient amounts.

-Either use a vegetable peeler to remove the skin or slice it off carefully with a knife.
+You’ll either want to use a vegetable peeler to remove the skin or slice it off carefully with a knife.
 Then cut the butternut squash into 1-½ inch pieces.
-This should result in approximately 5 cups.
+You should end up with about 5 cups worth.

-(If you don’t already know how, you can learn how to cut a butternut squash!)
+Pro Tip: If you don’t already know how, you can learn how to cut a butternut squash!

 Whisk together oil, honey, salt, and pepper in a large bowl.
 Add in the cubed squash and mix until all the chunks are well coated.